 You will not be eligible for compensation (or might get less compensation) if you provide information you know is wrong or misleading.
 You can be prosecuted.

-You must also be able to prove you’ve tried to get compensation or other money you’re entitled to, for example:
+You’ll be asked if you’ve tried to get compensation or other money you’re entitled to, for example:

 - by claiming benefits